 Taxation Ruling IT 2685 contains depreciation rates - accelerated rates and broadbanded rates - which you should use only for plant that was acquired before 11.45am (by legal time in the ACT) on 21 September 1999 or by certain small business taxpayers before 1 July 2001 - see Accelerated depreciation on page 8.
 Because the Commissioner often reviews his determinations of effective life, the determined effective life for a particular asset may change during an income year.
-You need to work out which version of the schedule accompanying Taxation Ruling TR 2000/18 to refer to for a particular asset's determined effective life.
+You need to work out whether Taxation Ruling TR 2006/15 (from 1 January 2007) or Taxation Ruling TR 2006/5 applies (from 1 July 2006), or which schedule accompanying Taxation Ruling TR 2000/18 you need to refer to for a particular asset's determined effective life.

-As a general rule, use the version of the schedule that is in force at the time you:
+As a general rule, use the Taxation Ruling or version of the Taxation Ruling schedule that is in force at the time you:

 - enter into a contract to acquire an asset

-- otherwise acquire it. or
+- otherwise acquire it, or

 - start to construct it.